kevacoin-team/.github/profile/README.md

   https://github.com/kevacoin-team/kevacoin

-- :construction: **Kevacoin Core** - The evelution of the primary node/wallet for the Kevacoin blockchain.
+- :construction: **Kevacoin Core** - The evolution of the primary node/wallet for the Kevacoin blockchain.

   **:construction: under construction! :construction:**